Can You Stim and Not Have Autism? Stimming and its Associations

 Defining Stimming

-The term "stimming" is short for "self-stimulating behaviors" and is often associated with repetitive actions or sounds.
+The term "stimming" is short for "self-stimulatory behaviors" and is often associated with repetitive actions or sounds.
 This term is likely derived from the phrase "self-stimming".
 Stimming behaviors are often associated with autism, but they are not exclusive to this condition.
 Many people, including those without autism, engage in stimming behaviors as a way to cope with emotions.

 Stimming can take many forms, including visual behaviors.
 For examples of visual stimming behaviors, please see our article on visual stimming examples.